Click here to download a copy of the rules to be used in the Melton Pool League.

 Team captains are responsible for the collection of their team’s monies, and payment of such to the Treasurer, for which a receipt will be given where requested.

 Transfers to another team mid-season must be approved by the committee and will only be considered should reasonable circumstances exist, and if granted, shall be permanent.
-No transfers are allowed after the halfway stage deadline given in Appendix 1.
+No transfers are allowed after the halfway stage deadline.
 There are no transfers allowed in the summer league.

 The league shall be formed into any number of divisions as decided by the committee, and consequently, teams may have to be “promoted” or “relegated” without warning, although the 2 teams finishing nearest the top or bottom (except where a team is removed from the league and a vacancy now exists) of any division one season shall have their promotion or relegation honoured upon rejoining the league in the following season.